 Asthma – Do you suffer from asthma attacks?
-Some asthma attacks can be particularly scary and leave you with an underlying fear – fear of not being able to breathe, fear of not having your inhaler, fear that you may die, etc. All of these fears can stay with you and actually cause your asthma attacks to become more serious than they need to be.
+Some attacks can be particularly scary and leave you with an underlying fear.
+This can be fear of not being able to breathe, fear of not having your inhaler, fear that you may die, etc. All of these fears can stay with you and actually cause your asthma attacks to become more serious than they need to be.

-Now there is a solution – hypnotherapy can help you reduce the severity of your asthma attacks by triggering calm feelings at the onset of an attack, by eliminating the fear associated with your breathing difficulty and removing your expectation of an attack.
+Now there is a solution!
+Hypnotherapy can help you reduce the severity of your asthma attacks.
+It helps by triggering calm feelings at the onset of an attack, by eliminating the fear associated with your breathing difficulty and removing your expectation of an attack.

 Here are some of the more interesting facts about asthma in Ireland today

-- Approximately 470,000 people (both adults and children) in Ireland suffer with asthma
+- Approximately 470,000 people (both adults and children) in Ireland suffer with it

-- You can develop asthma at any time during your life although it most commonly begins in childhood.
+- You can develop it at any time during your life although it most commonly begins in childhood.

-- It is quite common for a person who suffers with asthma to also have hayfever, eczema or other allergies.
+- It is quite common for a person who suffers with it to also have hayfever, eczema or other allergies.

 Usual symptoms are

-- You may hear a “whistling” sound as you breathe (commonly known as wheezing)
+- Hearing a “whistling” sound as you breathe (commonly known as wheezing)

 Asthma Study Proves Hypnosis Is Beneficial

 Results were highly significant involving the 12 participants who were highly susceptible to hypnosis.
 They showed a 74.9% improvement in bronchial hyper-responsiveness.
-These patients also reported 41% improvement of asthma-related symptoms.
-In addition, their peak expiratory flow rates improved by 5.5% and usage of bronchodilators decreased by 26.2%.
+These patients also reported 41% improvement of related symptoms.
+In addition, their peak expiratory flow rates improved by 5.5%.
+Their usage of bronchodilators decreased by 26.2%.
 The control group and those who showed low susceptibility did not report any improvement.
-This study shows that people with asthma who are highly susceptible to hypnotherapy are likely to see significant benefits from hypnosis.
+This study shows that people with this problem who are highly susceptible to hypnotherapy are likely to see significant benefits from hypnosis.

-- the fear and panic associated with an asthma attack which can prolong the attack
+- the fear and panic associated with an attack which can prolong the attack

 - the expectation of the severity of an attack which in itself can cause an attack to be worse than it needs to be